Marmite: Marketing

 Marmite's publicity campaigns initially emphasised the spread's healthy nature, extolling it as "The growing up spread you never grow out of".
 The first major Marmite advertising campaign began during the 1930s, with characters whose faces incorporated the word "good".
 Soon afterwards, the increasing awareness of vitamins was used in Marmite advertising, with slogans proclaiming that "A small quantity added to the daily diet will ensure you and your family are taking sufficient vitamin B to keep nerves, brain, and digestion in proper working order".

 During the 1980s, the spread was advertised with the slogan "My mate, Marmite", chanted in television commercials by an army platoon.
 The spread had been a standard vitamin supplement for British-based German POWs during the Second World War.
+For many years television advertisements for Marmite featured the 1975 song "Low Rider" by the American funk band War with the lyrics changed to the phrase "My Mate, Marmite".

+Love/hate polarisation

 By the 1990s Marmite's distinctive and powerful flavour had earned it as many detractors as it had fans, and it was known for producing a polarised "love/hate" reaction amongst consumers.
-For many years television advertisements for Marmite featured the song "Low Rider" by the band War with the lyrics changed to the phrase "My Mate, Marmite".
-Marmite began a "Love it or Hate it" campaign during October 1996, and this resulted in the inventing of the phrase "Marmite effect" or "Marmite reaction" for anything which provoked controversy.
-On 22 April 2010, Unilever threatened legal action against the British National Party for using a jar of Marmite and the "love it or hate it" slogan in a party political broadcast.
+Marmite began a "Love it or Hate it" campaign in October 1996, and this resulted in the inventing of the phrase "Marmite effect" or "Marmite reaction" for anything which provoked controversy.
+On 22 April 2010, Unilever threatened legal action against the British National Party (BNP) for using a jar of Marmite and the "love it or hate it" slogan in a party political broadcast.

 Availability worldwide

 Because of the local product named Marmite, European Marmite is sold by the name "Our Mate" in Australia and New Zealand.
 New Zealand Marmite uses the name "NZ-Mite" elsewhere.
-A similar product with the same name, albeit manufactured by Sanitarium is available in Australia and New Zealand.

 Denmark

 In Denmark, food safety legislation dictates that foodstuffs that contain added vitamins can only be sold by retailers which have been licensed by the Veterinary and Food Administration.
-During May 2011, the company that imports the product to Denmark revealed that it was not licensed and had therefore stopped selling the product: this resulted in widespread but inaccurate reports by the British media that Marmite had been banned by the Danish authorities.
-The Danish Veterinary and Food Administration stated during 2015 that Marmite had not been banned in the country, but that fortified foods need to be tested for safety and approved before they can be marketed in the country.
+In May 2011, the company that imports the product to Denmark revealed that it was not licensed and had therefore stopped selling the product: this resulted in widespread but inaccurate reports by the British media that Marmite had been banned by the Danish authorities.
+The Danish Veterinary and Food Administration stated in 2015 that Marmite had not been banned in the country, but that fortified foods need to be tested for safety and approved before they can be marketed in the country.
 The issue was resolved in 2016, after the completion of a 2014 supplier-requested test.